 Factors that a person cannot control

 It is not possible to control some factors that can increase the risk of high blood pressure.
-According to the Centers for Disease Control and Prevention (CDC), such factors may include:
+According to the

 - biological sex